Hidden Holborn

 rush hour

-I posted this picture over a Flickr tonight as it stunned me that I could walk onto a platform on the Northern Line at Charing Cross station and find it deserted.
-All the best movies had alien invaders clearing the streets while our lonesome hero wandered the empty streets and echoing buildings.
-It was very strange indeed and a great relief when somebody else made it to the platform and stood waiting the few minutes for the next train.
 I’ve spent the day in central London training some customers on our software products and so have been on my feet all day, talking.
-I find it quite hard to be engaging for six hours of so and do find it very disconcerting when I can see the participants interest wane.
-I imagine it’s a great relief for all that we make it to the end of the day.
-I was glad to head of for a meal with friends – which is why I was taking the train!
+I find it quite hard to be engaging for six hours or so, and it can be very disconcerting when I see the participants’ interest wane.
+I imagine it’s a great relief for everyone when we make it to the end of the day.
+I was glad to head off for a meal with friends – which is why I was taking the train!

 London Life Underground